Introduction

 Weld Stud

-Visual inspections must comply with evaluation standards.
-They must be conducted by trained inspectors under suitable distance and lighting conditions.
+Visual inspections must comply with established evaluation standards.
+These inspections should be conducted by trained inspectors under appropriate distance and lighting conditions to ensure accuracy and consistency.

-The inspection of weld nuts must comply with the standards in the table below.
+The inspection of weld nuts must adhere to the standards outlined in the table below.
+These standards ensure that all welds meet the required quality and safety criteria.

 Serial Number | Evaluation Criteria: | Example | |